durupudiruthvika/News-Recommendation-System/README.md

 ## 🙏 Acknowledgment

-This project was developed as part of the academic curriculum under the guidance of **Dr. Nandu C Nair**, Amrita School of Computing, Amrita Vishwa Vidyapeetham, Bengaluru campus.
+This project was developed as part of the academic curriculum for the **B.Tech CSE Batch of 2022–2026** under the mentorship of **Dr. Nandu C Nair**, Amrita School of Computing, Amrita Vishwa Vidyapeetham, Bengaluru campus.

 ---

-> This project was developed as part of the curriculum at
+> 📚 Developed as part of the academic curriculum at
-> **Amrita School of Computing, Bengaluru — Amrita Vishwa Vidyapeetham (India)**.
+> **Amrita School of Computing, Bengaluru**
+> **Amrita Vishwa Vidyapeetham, India**